garethparris/k3s-rpi/k3s-registry.md

 ## Test Pushing from Docker Desktop to Cluster

-- Find a local image to push to the cluster:
+- When Docker Desktop has restarted, find a local image to push to the cluster:

 ```bash
 docker images